 Picking a longer term deal of three or more years will allow you to get better interest rates - and so get more money at the end - but will mean you won't be able to get at it if you need it.

-The amount of access of you are allowed will vary, depending on which of the best Cash ISA online offerings you choose.
+The amount of access that you are allowed will vary, depending on which of the best Cash ISA online offerings you choose.

 Some position themselves as flexible, but what this means is that if you take out cash early you will have interest deducted.